 Abstracts of the work that is to be presented at the General Assembly should be short (100–500 words), clear, concise, and written in English with correct spelling and good sentence structure.
 Every abstract should present unique research.
 Submission of duplicate abstracts is considered unethical, irrespective of presentation format or programme group that an abstract is submitted to.

 EGU abstracts remain online and are searchable also for people not participating in the General Assembly.
-Further information on abstract submission can be found on How to submit an abstract.
+Further information on abstract submission can be found on how to submit an abstract.
+All abstracts (except withdrawn ones) are also indexed in the SAO/NASA Astrophysics Data System (ADS) They are not indexed in other bibliographic databases like Scopus.

 Abstract processing charges (APCs)